RebelToolbox/RebelDocumentation/tutorials/scripting/visual_script/nodes_purposes.rst

 Return
 ^^^^^^

 Some functions can return values.
-In general for virtual ones, Godot will add the Return node for you.
+In general for virtual ones, Rebel Editor will add the Return node for you.
 A return node forces the function to end.